Roadmaps

 Ensure that digital interactions with state services are user-centric, efficient, and continuously evolving based on user needs and feedback.

-Refine digital equity data and maps: Administer digital equity public survey.
-1.1.1.0.6: All digital services are accessible and easy to use, meeting the needs of diverse user groups.
+Digital Equity *Refine digital equity data and maps: Administer digital equity public survey.
+1.1.1.0.6: By Q4 of 2026, publish 2026 digital equity data and maps to the public that are easy to use and accessible.

 2. Outcome 1.2: Accessible